 Key Features and Benefits

 Video Conferencing and TelePresence Systems – Harvard University has a number of Telepresence and other conferencing systems installed at most schools and locations.
-These rooms can be scheduled for use by contacting your school’s Media Group or through the HUIT Service Desk.
+These rooms can be scheduled for use by contacting your school’s Media Group.
+For FAS, you can learn about video conferencing options through FAS Instructional Media Services.

 Software Video Conferencing – Cisco Jabber Video for Telepresence (formerly known as Movi), are available for Mac’s, PC’s and mobile devices to any one with an HUID.
 This video conferencing software can connect to other computers or to room-based video systems.